Brachycephaly In Dogs: What To Do To Help Them Breathe

-In this video, Dr Leigh discusses brachycephaly in dogs and how many of these dogs struggle to breathe and have what is called brachycephalic obstructive airway syndrome.
+In this tutorial, Dr Leigh discusses brachycephaly in dogs and how many of these dogs struggle to breathe and have what is called brachycephalic obstructive airway syndrome i.e. BOAS

-The following conditions are discussed in more detail:
+The following components of brachycephalic syndrome are discussed in more detail:

 - elongated soft palate